luyadev/luya/envs/dev/README.md

 1. Open `dev` folder in your Terminal.
 2. Install Dependencies `composer install`
+3. Initialize submodules: `git submodule init`
+3b.
+Update the head for your submodules: `git submodule update`
-3. Rename `env.php.dist` to `env.php` and modify your *Database connection component* to match your local env settings.
+4. Rename `env.php.dist` to `env.php` and modify your *Database connection component* to match your local env settings.
-4. Change to the *public_html* folder with `cd public_html`
+5. Change to the *public_html* folder with `cd public_html`
-5. Execute `php index.php migrate`, then import files into database `php index.php import` and afterwards execute the setup command `php index.php admin/setup`.
+6. Execute `php index.php migrate`, then import files into database `php index.php import` and afterwards execute the setup command `php index.php admin/setup`.
-6. Access the *public_html* folder in your browser and your ready to go!
+7. Access the *public_html* folder in your browser and your ready to go!

 + [Installation instructions](https://luya.io/guide/install)
 + [API Documentation](https://luya.io/api)